-Fall Overseeding Guide for Cool Season Grasses
+Overseeding Guide for Cool Season Grasses

 For cool season lawn owners (those in the northern 2/3 of the country) we get one chance each year to un-do the damage from the heat of summer.
-That time is the early fall; the best time to grow new grass from seed.
+That time is the late summer and early fall; the best time to grow new grass from seed.
 This guide to overseeding is packed with tips and tricks to help make your lawn look great this fall and beyond.

 As your grass ages, there’s a tendency for it to thin out, especially with heavy traffic on your lawn.
-Over the years, grass systems are subject to wear and tear just like anything else.
+Over the years, grasses are subject to wear and tear just like anything else.
 But there’s a secret to reviving a lawn.
 The pros know it but often homeowners aren’t always up to speed: overseeding.

 Overseeding is the practice of adding new seed to your existing lawn.
 For cool season grasses, fall is the best time to add new seed.
 Spring is second best, but it should only be attempted in the spring if you are OK with weeds actively germinating alongside your new grass seed.
 Fall is the best time because broadleaf weeds are starting to die off, and the only thing growing in your lawn will be new grass.
 If done properly, overseeding can transform a lawn and develop new healthy grass to fill in bare spots and fix other problem areas.